 There will always linger in my memory the many happy hours and days spent with the Commander-in-Chicf of the Grand Army of the Republic, Colonel Russell C. Martin, of Los Angeles, California, as we traveled together from one State to another in the interests of his Comrades, and the Sons of his Comrades.
-So thoughtful of others, so capable, a gentleman, a patriot through and through, may he be blessed with health, and find joy and happiness in the reunion with his Comrades at their 68th National Encampment in Rochester, week of August 12th.
+So capable, a gentleman, a patriot through and through, may he be blessed with health, and find joy and happiness in the reunion with his Comrade 68 onal Encampment in Rochester, week of August 12th.